mocraimer/chrome-spaces-extension/README.md

 - Fast fuzzy search for spaces with keyboard navigation
 - Track tabs opened and closed within each workspace
 - Configurable settings and keyboard shortcuts
+- Built with TypeScript and React for a modern codebase

 ## Installation